UWPCE-PythonCert/Py300/source/testing.rst

 -----------------

 Verifies that two floating point values are close enough to each other.
-Add a places keyword argument to specify the number of significant digits.
+Add a places keyword argument to specify the number of decimal places.

 .. code-block:: python